 Robin is Executive Director of Ember Television, which produces and distributes broadcast-quality content on the internet.
 Ember specialises in sharing new and disruptive ideas and in helping clients to become thought leaders in their field.

 He is also Executive Director of Regis Media, which provides content, PR, media training and social marketing for financial advisers and wealth managers.

 Both Ember Television and Regis Media are divisions of Ember Regis Group Limited, which has its headquarters in Birmingham, England, but operates globally.

 For most of his career in mainstream journalism, Robin worked in broadcast news and current affairs.
 For 14 years he was a news reporter and documentary maker for ITV Central and network ITV News and ITV Sport.
 He went freelance in 2005, and spent seven years working mainly for Sky News and for The Politics Show on BBC1.

 Robin is a member of the Chartered Institute of Journalists and was a Visiting Media Fellow at Duke University in North Carolina.

-Married with two children, Robin lives in rural North Warwickshire and works in Birmingham.
+Married with two children, Robin lives in rural North Warwickshire.
 A former intern on Capitol Hill, Robin has supported a number of lost political causes over the years, and a few sporting ones, including Aston Villa Football Club and the England cricket team.

 To communicate the benefits of evidence-based investing to your clients and prospects, why not subscribe to Robin Powell’s content, presented in your own firm’s branding?